EliasTouil/uninterrupted-email-signup-next-auth-example/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Other notes

+If you want to use this I suggest you cmd+f all the //TODO comments and go through them one by one.

 ## Warnings

 This was created to be used with insensitive data, please use with caution and keep your user's interest in mind when manipulating their identity.